 Hospice and palliative care services are integral to patient care for comfort and quality of life in complex and long-term illnesses.
-According to the October, 2021 edition of NHPCO Facts and Figures from the National Hospice and Palliative Care Organization, an estimated 1.65 million patients received service from hospice in 2019 in the US alone.
+According to the October, 2021 edition of NHPCO Facts and Figures from the National Hospice and Palliative Care Organization, an estimated 1.61 million patients received service from hospice in 2019 in the US alone.
 The global home healthcare market size was estimated at $299 billion in 2020 and is expected to grow 7.8% compound annual growth rate from 2021 to 2028.
 Couple these statistics and the sheer numbers of people who fall under these two categories of treatment becomes clear: millions of patients each year choose at-home therapies, be it a hospice home or a personal one.

 Reiki and Palliative Care

 Beyond the patients, home care and hospice scenarios can affect caregivers.
 Dealing with terminally ill patients or loved ones can prove traumatic and tumultuous for even the best-prepared caregivers.
 Although proper medical treatment is paramount for providing care, often the goal of palliative therapy focuses more on comfort than a cure.
 For people suffering from a terminal illness, Reiki may be able to provide that comfort.
 Furthermore, Reiki can be an important self-practice for caregivers in palliative or hospice fields where grief can sidle up to negative feelings of burnout and fatigue.